-Where vehicle access is possible, pole holes are dug using a mechanical auger and the pole erected by jib or boom.
+Where vehicle access is possible, pole holes are dug using a mechanical auger and the pole is erected by jib or boom.

-Check pole sinking depth in the pole depth chart on page 104.
+Check pole sinking depth in the pole depth chart on page 108.

-If the work site is to be un-manned and is subject to pedestrian traffic and/or stock movement, then any excavated holes need to be covered and protected with a rigid barrier.
+If the work site is to be unmanned and is subject to pedestrian traffic and/or stock movement, then any excavated holes need to be covered and protected with a rigid barrier (refer to the VESI Managing Open Pole Holes within the Victorian Electricity Supply Industry Guideline at www.vesi.com.au).

 Where rock conditions make excavation with a borer difficult then a rock breaker machine may be required.
 A final option would be to use a specialist contractor licensed to use explosives to excavate hard rock.
-In this case all necessary permits and safety requirements must be in place for staff and those members of the public on whose property the work is to be carried out.
+In this case, all necessary permits and safety requirements must be in place for staff and those members of the public on whose property the work is to be carried out.
+8.